WELCOME TO WYEC

 IN THE FOREFRONT OF CHRISTIAN UNITY @wyec1

-Click here for the latest news, events and vacancies for churches across West Yorkshire and the Dales.
+Click here for our Autumn 2014 Unity Post newsletter, with latest news, events and vacancies for churches across West Yorkshire and the Dales.

-Preceding the service, at 2 for 2.30pm, at Wheeler Hall, St Anne's Cathedral, there will be a seminar on Ecumenism: the Past 50 Years and the Next 50 Years.
-Participants include: David Cornick (General Secretary of Churches Together in England); Cally Hammond (Dean, Gonville & Caius College, Cambridge), Ken Howcroft (President, Methodist Conference, 2014-5) and Paul Murray (ARCIC III and editor: Receptive Ecumenism and the Call to Catholic Learning).
-The seminar will end in time for the service.
-Bookings via firstname.lastname@example.org.
+Preceding the service, in Wheeler Hall, St Anne's Cathedral, there was a seminar on Ecumenism: the Past 50 Years and the Next 50 Years.
+Participants included: David Cornick, Cally Hammond (Dean, Gonville & Caius College, Cambridge), Ken Howcroft, and Paul Murray (ARCIC III and editor: Receptive Ecumenism and the Call to Catholic Learning).
+See a seminar report.

 PLAYING AND PRAYING